martin-saurer/Steganography/README.md

 # Steganography

-How to hide text in a bitmap file
+Hide text in a bitmap file